-After discussion with the company about what is really wanted, the result came as follows: The wanted work is extracting "unconstrained handwriting on a bank check image" (may take any form), and the check design is also "unconstrained", (the check may come from different banks), and consequently, the design of the check is unpredictable).
+After discussion with the company about what is really wanted, the result came as follows: The wanted work is extracting "unconstrained handwriting on a bank check image" (may take any form), and the check design is also "unconstrained", (the check may come from different banks, and consequently, the design of the check is unpredictable).
 Moreover, all check images are binary, and some are with bad quality.

 Taking in consideration that the bank check is a complicated design in nature (contains different fields for writing and signing, symbols, decorations, logos, etc.), everything could be variable, and the objects we should extract "handwriting" are variables and unconstrained. for the first moment, the task seemed to be extremely difficult (if it were possible at all), but finally, M. Ammar accepted the challenge.
 The research achievements are presented in this paper with some further developments that led to the ES generating machine, reported in this paper.
-The four bank checks shown below in Fig. 1 are examples of the data we must deal with.
-With this kind of problems, Expert systems could be the suitable approach, therefore, we will explain in brief about an expert system and how to build it, then apply that to our problem.
+The four bank checks shown below in Fig. 1 are examples of the check images to extract handwriting from.
+With this kind of problems, Expert systems could be the suitable approach because they work with incomplete data, therefore, we will explain in brief about an expert system and how to build it, then apply that to our problem.